ssenmosip/mosip-temp-documentation/FRS-Registration-Services.md

 #### A. Map registration officers and supervisors to a client machine.
 Initially a machine will have no users on boarded.
-The first RO/Supervisor will be on boarded by an Administrator or from the backend.
-Thereafter this RO/Supervisor can onboard other users.
+The first Registration Officer/Supervisor will be on boarded by an Administrator or from the backend.
+Thereafter this Registration Officer/Supervisor can onboard other users.
 1. This functionality allows the system to create new mapping between registration officers and supervisors to a client machine
 1. Allow the system to receive the request for mapping a registration officer / supervisor to the client machine with selected data
    * Fields selected on the UI include user, status, fingerprints, and irises.